A copy-pasted progress note. A $3.2 million audit finding. Notes that no one caught until the auditor did.

 How long must medical records be retained?

-Federal law (Medicare) requires a minimum of 6-10 years depending on document type.
-Many states require longer retention - some require records be kept for the life of the patient plus additional years.
-Pediatric records often have the longest retention periods.
+Federal retention minimums vary by rule.
+Medicare's hospital Conditions of Participation require at least 5 years (42 CFR 482.24), Medicare billing documentation must be kept 7 years (42 CFR 424.516), and HIPAA requires 6 years for compliance documentation (45 CFR 164.530).
+Many states require longer, sometimes for the life of the patient plus additional years, and pediatric records often have the longest periods.
 Always follow the longest applicable requirement.
 When in doubt, retain longer rather than shorter.

 Can a patient request changes to their medical record?